Frequently asked questions for educators and exhibitors

 You can place your orders for these types of items through the Convention Center’s website.

-Load In Day: Monday, December 9th from 1pm - 5pm.
+Load In Day is Monday, December 9th from 1pm - 5pm.
 There will be a check in table outside of Show Suite C. All exhibitors will be given a floor plan at check in.
 For info about large vehicles and equipment, see below.

 I will be bringing a large vehicle(s) and/or equipment and may need additional time.
 When can I begin Load In?

-Load In Day: Monday, December 16th between 8am and 12pm.
+Load In Day is Monday, December 9th and all exhibitors with large vehicles that are being driven onto the Convention Center floor need to be set up between 10am and 12pm.
 You will be sent an email with your assigned time.
-Once you have unloaded your large vehicle/equipment on the loading dock, please promptly move any other vehicles that are not part of your exhibit to the garage so as to allow others to unload as well.
+You can drive up the loading dock accessed from W. Exchange Street.
+Once you have unloaded your large vehicle/equipment, please promptly move any other vehicles that are not part of your exhibit to the garage so as to allow others to unload as well.
 You may then return to the convention center to complete check in and set up your booth.
 Convention Center staff will be on hand to assist you, as needed.

 How will I know where to go at the Convention Center?